XOOMAR

 “I really think at this point we’re deciding on whether the model and the agent are going to be coupled.
 Do you get all your intelligence from one place?
 Or do you get a module or a library or a building block from one provider, and then you build on top of it.”

 XOOMAR analysis: this is the real strategic claim.
-If agents remain tightly coupled to one model provider, labs keep the center of gravity.
+If agents remain tightly coupled to one model provider, labs betting on agents keep the center of gravity, a dependency tension also visible in Microsoft MAI’s Office prompts and efforts to wrest AI from big labs.
 If agents become portable across models, the application platform gains power.
 Vercel wants the second world.

 For readers tracking the language vendors use around this shift, our AI Glossary Cuts Through the Jargon Vendors Hide Behind is useful context.
 The labels matter less than the control point.